adikabintang/kolor-di-dinding/os/boot_process.md

 Why do we need initial ram disk?

 1. The real root file system may be on RAID (partitioned into several disk) or other complicated things.
 This makes booting from the disk is more complicated.
 That's why the initial ram disk mounts the temporary root file system on RAM, just for booting purpose.
 2. Drivers in the kernel are in the form of module (that can be loaded by `modprobe`).
-Not all drivers are loaded in the first place, because it would be too large.
-When doing initial ram disk, initdr runs `/linuxrc` (initramfs runs `/init`) to find the needed module and load them.
+Not all drivers are loaded in the first place, because otherwise the kernel would be too large.
+When doing initial ram disk, initrd runs `/linuxrc` (initramfs runs `/init`) to find the needed module and load them.

 After the `kernel_init()` finishes, it enters **init process**, implemented by **systemd**.
 The systemd checks the root file system, checks and mounts additional file systems, initialize network cards, start many daemons, sets getty on the terminals for user to use the shell.